katrinalea/new-resource-backend/README.md

 # Share resource backend
-App to allow developers to share resources between one another.
+Backend for the share resource app to allow developers to share resources between one another.

 ## Install